pearl-liu/Covariate-Adjusted-KRV/README.md

 # Covariate-adjusted kernel RV test

-## Contents
-* Overview
-* System requirements
-* Installation guide
-* Demo and instructions for use
-* Reproduction of simulation results
-* References

 ## Overview
 The covariate-adjusted kernel RV (KRV) test evaluates the generalized association between two multivariate (potentially high-dimensional) variables, while adjusting for covariates.
 It is implemented as part of the `KRV()` function in the [MiRKAT R package](https://CRAN.R-project.org/package=MiRKAT), which is a comprehensive R package for association analysis of microbiome data.
 We introduce the usage of the `KRV()` function and demonstrate its application in genetic association analysis of microbiome composition.